Depression Center Colloquium Series

-All programs run from 11:45 AM - 1:30 PM in the Rachel Upjohn Building auditorium (Garden Level).
-There is no charge for attendance, and lunch is provided for those who register.
+All programs run from 11:45 AM - 1:30 PM in the Rachel Upjohn Building auditorium (Garden Level), and offers 1.5 CE credits for psychologists, psychiatrists, and social workers.
+There is no charge for attendance, and a pizza lunch is provided for those who register.
 For each colloquium, please arrive at 11:45 AM for lunch.
 The first speaker will begin promptly at 12 PM.

 If you are unable to attend in-person, please check this webpage on the day of the event for a link to a live webcast of the presentation.
 To view the webcast, please make sure you have the following: